Myphz/wwwallet-be/README.md

 - Install and run the <a href="https://github.com/Myphz/wwwallet-be">frontend</a> application
 The website will be available on `http://localhost:5000`.

->Optionally, you can set environment variables:
+>Optionally, you can set environment variables in a `.env` file in the project's root directory:
 > - COINMARKETCAP_API_KEY: API key for CoinMarketCap data.
 There already is a default one, but its rate has severe limitations.
 > - EMAIL_SETTINGS: JSON string to send emails, following the <a href="https://nodemailer.com/smtp/">Nodemailer SMTP transport</a> format.
 If not set, the server won't send any emails, but will print in the console the required information instead.
 > - JWT_KEY: Private key to sign JWT tokens.
 Defaults to "TEST_KEY"